RobotLocomotion/drake/drake/doc/from_source.rst

     ninja

-Ninja can rebuild Drake from within ``drake-distro/build/drake/`` without rebuilding the entire superbuild.
+Ninja can rebuild Drake from within ``drake-distro/build/drake/`` without rebuilding the entire super-build.
 It can also build specific targets.
 Tab-completion is supported.

 ::